 Lift Gate Protection

-“When you open the lift gate of your van or SUV, it’s easy to hit a cross brace of the garage door and chip the paint on the gate.
-Protect it by using a swim noodle as a cushion.
-Just slit the swim noodle with a utility knife and slip it over the brace.
+When you open the lift gate of your van or SUV, it’s easy to hit a cross brace of the garage door and chip the paint on the gate.
+Protect it by using a pool noodle as a cushion.
+Just slit the noodle with a utility knife and slip it over the brace.
 You can also use pre-slit foam pipe insulation.
 If it slips off, use double-face tape to hold it in place. – Mary Sprang.

 Crafty Water Raft

 Ahoy there, mateys!
-Just tie these pool noodles together for a fun water raft that won’t deflate!
-You’ll need five large pool noodles (4-1/2″ diameter ), two medium-sized noodles (2-1/4″ diameter), 6 ft of 1/2 ” PVC pipe, 36 feet of nylon cord.
+Just tie these pool noodles together for a fun pool float that won’t deflate!
+You’ll need five large noodles (4-1/2-in.-dia.), two medium-sized noodles (2-1/4-in.-dia.), six feet of 1/2-in.
+PVC pipe and 36 feet of nylon cord.

 Now cut the smaller noodles to get three lengths equal to the width of the raft.
 Thread three PVC pipes through the holes in the three smaller noodles, then thread the cord through the PVC and use nylon cord to attach each short noodle to the large noodles.
-Tie one noodle at each end and one in the middle to increase stability and make the raft more rigid.
-Here are 56 incredibly smart (and cheap!) ways to use PVC around your home and workshop.
+Tie one noodle at each end and one in the middle to make the raft more rigid and stable.

 High-Visibility Boundary Marker

 Each year I mark the boundaries of my yard so the snowplow driver doesn’t damage my lawn.
 For years I used rebar along the perimeter, but the driver couldn’t see it at night.
 Even with reflectors on the rebar, it would still get hit, bent or broken.

 Simple Pool Noodle Storage Hack

-“I spend a lot of time on my ladder, and leaning against the rungs all day was taking a toll on my shins and thighs.
+I spend a lot of time on my ladder, and leaning against the rungs all day was taking a toll on my shins and thighs.
 Then I got smart and slit pieces of my kids’ pool noodles lengthwise and wrapped them around the front of the rungs.
 Instant relief!

+Shoe organizers can look messy when they’re full of tall boots.
 No more floppy ankles if you use pool noodles to keep boots upright.
 Also great for drying mukluks!

 Floating Flower Tea Lights

-I cut 2-ft. sections of the foam noodle, slit them with a razor knife and stuck them on the sides of the ladder.
+I cut 2-ft. sections of the noodle, slit them with a razor knife and stuck them on the sides of the ladder.
 They were the perfect cushions!
-If the foam doesn’t stay put, tape it on.” – David Gugliuzza
+If the noodle doesn’t stay put, tape it on. – David Gugliuzza.

 Make a Wreath

 Fasten the noodle with duct tape, then wrap it with fabric, ribbon or string.
 Wrap wire around the stems of fabric flowers and poke it through the fabric to anchor it into the noodle.
-Hang the wreath using wire or a picture hook.
+Hang the wreath with wire or a picture hook.

 No-Roll Mini Work Light

 Cut the noodle to the length of the lower hanger rod.
-Next, cut a slit into the length of the noodle to make it easy to slip it onto the hanger.
+Then cut a slit the length of the noodle to make it easy to slip it onto the hanger.

 More Comfortable Mowing

-“I don’t mind mowing my lawn, but the vibration from my lawn mower handle was aggravating the arthritis in my hands.
-Then I taped a piece of a swim noodle over the handle.
-Mowing the grass is much more comfortable, and my hands don’t ache when I’m done.” – Phillip E. Oinonen
+I don’t mind mowing my lawn, but the vibration from my lawn mower handle aggravated the arthritis in my hands.
+Then I taped a piece of a pool noodle over the handle.
+Mowing the grass is much more comfortable, and my hands don’t ache when I’m done. – Phillip E. Oinonen.

 Nifty Paintbrush Holder

 How to Slice a Noodle

 How to Slit a Noodle

 Use a utility knife to cut a slit in a noodle lengthwise.
 The shorter blade cuts only the top side.
-Plus: 13 zip tie hacks that make DIYing a cinch.